Surya2709/NSE_Stockdata-analysis/README.md

-# Stockdata-prediction-with-nlp-and-neural-networks
+#Stock Data gathering and  analysis
-The project deals with the prediction of a stock price with the help of the  nlp and neural networks
+The project deals with the collecting of market movers with the pyhton  scripts